meganz/MEGAchat/CodeSafetyGuidline.md

 and automatically frees the object on class deletion.
  * When dealing with a non-memory resource, such as some kind of handle (i.e. OS handle), use an universal 'smart handle' RAII template class if possible, similar to a smart pointer, that is instructed how to delete this type of resource.
-One such class, already used in the code, is MyAutoHandle in src/AutoHandle.h.
+One such class, already used in the code, is `MyAutoHandle` in `src/AutoHandle.h`.
 The template takes 4 parameters - the handle type, the signature of the 'free' function, pointer to the 'free' function itself, and an 'invalid value' - if the handle has that value, it is not freed.
 Only if such an universal 'smart handle' class cannot be used, write your own for the specific case.
 The fewer implementations of such classes are used, the less chance of a buggy such implementation.